 WANTED FOR ATTEMPTED MURDER (the actual AP headline)

 This is the new thing going on for robbing and god only knows what in shopping centers.
 PAY ATTENTION!!
 This is for real and could happen anywhere.
 Once this gets out it seems to happen all over.

 More info on the incident at Metro North....here's what to look for.

-Origins: Every holiday season brings to the snopes.com inbox a fresh load of e-mailed warnings about shoppers being targeted by thieves in various ways at shopping malls around the country.
+Origins: Every holiday season brings to the snopes.com inbox a fresh load of

 This advisory for shoppers to watch out for sharpened pipes or spikes laid up against their car tires in mall parking lots echoes the 2002 alert about the ill intentioned disabling the vehicles of female shoppers by slipping sugar into their gas tanks, in that it too features the deliberate crippling of the targets' vehicles to facilitate the intended crime.
 While we can't absolutely rule out the possibility that a robbery or two of the type described above may have taken place somewhere, the warning that this is a widespread form of crime at shopping malls appears to be an exaggeration based on a single, misinterpreted incident that took place in October 2007 at the Metro North Mall, a large shopping facility in Kansas City, Missouri.

 "This e-mail is a good example of an urban legend," Watts said.
 "It has a small ounce of truth but is mixed mostly with fable."

 A woman said she was leaving Metro North Shopping Center and saw a sharp object placed in front and behind her rear tire.
 The woman, a mall employee, quickly scanned the area for possible threats and only found the mall security vehicle on patrol, Watts said.

 No damage was done to the vehicle, he said, and the person involved said she did not feel her personal safety was threatened.